June 02, 2023

 Prolonged exposure to UV rays can lead to your artwork or photographs fading over time.
 Both glass and acrylic offer UV-protective options.
 While this feature is commonly found in both materials, it’s usually more readily available in acrylics, offering an extra layer of protection for those valuable pieces.

 It’s an inevitable factor: the cost.
-Acrylic can be a bit pricier than glass, particularly if you’re opting for high-quality, UV-protective options.
+Acrylic can be a bit pricier than glass, if you’re opting for high-quality, UV-protective options.
 However, when you consider its durability and lightweight nature, it could turn out to be a more cost-effective choice in the long run.
+Many standard acrylic options are also comparable to glass and perfect for framing.

 Acrylic requires a bit of babying; it is more susceptible to scratches and needs a special cleaner.
 Glass is pretty low-maintenance and just needs the occasional wipe down with standard glass cleaner to maintain its appearance-but be careful not to drop it or catch it on anything!